Newfoundland and Labrador Federation of School Councils

 Schools will not be able to deliver the same level of services they have in the past, and the educational needs of our students will not be met.
 Government simply cannot go down this road of myopic cuts and expect the outcome to be a quality education for our children.

 This budget finances full-day kindergarten at the expense of the rest of the system.
-They have increased much vaunted class cap sizes, introduced multi-graded classes in 70 schools and 135 classrooms and done nothing to address the crisis in the delivery of inclusive education.
+They have increased much vaunted class cap sizes, introduced multi-graded classes in 70 schools and help in writing thesis 135 classrooms and done nothing to address the crisis in the delivery of inclusive education.
 204 teachers have been removed from the system.

 Government has not only failed to address the serious deficits in inclusive education, it has reneged on its promise to do so.
 This draconian budget will exacerbate these deficits and make teaching classrooms of diverse learners overwhelming.
 It will increase the administrative burden on principals as they try to meet the needs of their students.
 It will most certainly exponentially increase the stress felt by teachers who have been called to the honorable profession of educating our future generations.